-UPDATE 10/15/2013: Parents are often searching for the automotive holy grail: a car that's not a minivan and can fit three child-safety seats across the backseat.
-It's a short list.
-For a list of 2014 and 2015 models that fit three child-safety seats go here.
+CARS.COM — Parents often are searching for the automotive holy grail: a car that's not a minivan and can fit three child-safety seats across the backseat.

-In the more than three years that Cars.com editors have been installing car seats into test vehicles, we've come across several vehicles that can hold three car seats across a backseat.
+In the more than five years that Cars.com editors have been installing car seats into test vehicles, we've come across many vehicles that can hold three car seats across a backseat.
 The latest addition is the 2016 GMC Sierra crew cab.
 This full-size pickup easily handled three car seats across its backseat.
 It joins a number of crew-cab pickup trucks that can handle family duty.

 As we come across more cars that fit three child-safety seats, we'll add to this list.
 For now, here are the cars from our Car Seat Checks that can fit three car seats in the second row:

 For Car Seat Checks, the front seats are adjusted to a comfortable position for a 6-foot driver and a 5-foot-8 passenger.
 The three child seats — a high-back booster seat, convertible car seat and rear-facing infant-safety seat — are installed in the second row.
 The booster seat sits behind the driver's seat, and the infant and convertible seats are installed behind the passenger seat.
 We also install the infant seat in the second row's middle seat with the booster and convertible in the outboard seats to see if three car seats will fit; a child sitting in the booster seat must be able to reach the seat belt buckle.
 If there's a third row, we install the booster seat and a forward-facing convertible.

 Editors Jennifer Geiger, Jennifer Newman and Matt Schmitz are certified child safety seat installation technicians.
 To learn more about how we conduct our Car Seat Checks, go here.

 Editor's note: This story was updated on April 14, 2016.